microsoft/Kuku/README.md

 ### Windows

-Build the `KukuDotNetExample` project `KukuDotNetExample.csproj` from `Kuku.sln`.
-This results in the dynamic library `KukuDotNetExample.dll` to be created in `bin\dotnet\$(Configuration)\netcoreapp3.1`.
+Build the KukuDotNetExamples project `KukuDotNetExample.csproj` from `Kuku.sln`.
+This results in the dynamic library `KukuDotNetExamples.dll` to be created in `bin\dotnet\$(Configuration)\netcoreapp3.1`.

 ### Linux